Arlington Catastrophic Injury Lawyer

 A motor vehicle collision, slip and fall, or other impact-causing accident could cause internal bleeding, which could lead to organ failure, shock, and deadly infections.
 Damage to organs such as the spleen, stomach, intestines, heart, liver, and lungs can have disabling and fatal consequences.

 Loss of Limb

-Accidents involving machinery, motor vehicles, boats, jet skis, and trains are among those most likely to result in an accidental amputation of an arm or a leg.
-Losing one or more limbs can dramatically impact a victim’s mobility and ability to work.
+Accidents involving machinery, vehicles like motorcycles or trucks, boats, jet skis, and trains are among those most likely to result in an amputation of an arm or a leg.
+Losing one or more limbs can dramatically impact a person’s mobility and ability to work.
 Prosthetics can help, but they are costly and must be replaced often.

 Traumatic Brain Injury

 Without a properly functioning brain, human life can be dramatically impacted, both physically and cognitively.
 The brain controls organ function, movement, speech, memory, thoughts, and so much more.
-When accidents cause brain injury, victims may be left impaired or disabled, and in the worst cases, suffer permanent brain death.
+If accidents cause a brain injury, someone may be left impaired or disabled, and in the worst cases, suffer permanent brain death.

-In more rare situations where the defendant acted either deliberately or with complete disregard for the safety of others, victims may also be granted punitive, or exemplary, damages.
-An experienced Arlington lawyer experienced in catastrophic injury matters could carefully investigate and pursue the maximum compensation available.
+In more rare situations where the defendant acted either deliberately or with complete disregard for the safety of others, a person may also be granted punitive, or exemplary, damages.
+An experienced Arlington attorney familiar with catastrophic injury claims could carefully investigate and pursue the maximum compensation available.

 Speak to an Arlington Catastrophic Injury Attorney Today

 If your life has been drastically altered from injuries caused by another’s mistake, the last thing you should be concerned about is how you will be able to cover your medical bills, pay your rent or mortgage or support your family.
 Consulting with an Arlington catastrophic injury lawyer could be critical to ensuring access to necessary medical care and financial security.
 Call today to schedule a consultation.